 How to create your own bot?
 You might want to know the answer that how much does it cost to build a chatbot, well! it depends.
 There are three variables which affect the cost of chatbot development -

-If the current solutions aren’t sufficient enough to serve your needs, then you must talk to these companies for customisation.
+If the current solutions aren’t sufficient enough to serve your needs, then you must talk to these companies for customization.
 They will relatively do it in a better way catering to your specific needs.

-Let’s grab a bag of chips! and be with us to learn about what brands and businesses need to look out so that chatbot conversation is fun, engaging and easy on hands both for newbie and veterans.
+Let’s grab a bag of chips! and be with us to learn about what brands and businesses need to look out so that chatbot conversation is fun, engaging and easy on hands both for newbie and experts.

 Before jumping on to design conversational flow, make sure you have figured out real problems that should be handled by chatbot.
 For instance — do you want your chatbot to be informational?
 Or do you want it to complete some task like collecting feedbacks or doing surveys?
 Ask yourself these questions and then start designing your chatbot.